 Support local fire protection agencies with efforts to seek funding for development and implementation of a continuous vegetation management program in fire hazard severity zones and WUI areas.
 HS-A7.3 Update countywide fire hazard severity zone and WUI mapping as new data becomes available from the California Board of Forestry and Fire Protection.
+HS-A7.4 Upon future updates to LRA mapping, as promulgated by CAL FIRE, identify and as necessary adopt a WUI zone.
+HS-A7.5

-HS-A7.4 Following a large fire, evaluate the feasibility and resilience of redevelopment, and consider changes to building or development standards to improve resilience.
-HS-A7.5 Collaborate with local and regional fire safe councils, CAL FIRE Santa Clara Unit, and other fire protection agencies to develop a fire safe education program to provide information about State fuel modification, defensible space, access, water, signage, and other fire safe regulations.
-HS-A7.6
+Following a large fire, evaluate the feasibility and resilience of redevelopment, and consider changes to building or development standards to improve resilience.
+HS-A7.6 Collaborate with local and regional fire safe councils, CAL FIRE Santa Clara Unit, and other fire protection agencies to develop a fire safe education program to provide information about State fuel modification, defensible space, access, water, signage, and other fire safe regulations.
+HS-A7.7

 Pursue grants and other funding mechanisms to retrofit ventilation systems at County buildings to provide refuge for residents during periods of unhealthy air quality caused by excessive wildfire smoke.
-See the Public Facilities and Services Element for policies and actions related to fire and emergency services.
+See the Public Facilities and Services Element for policies and actions related to fire and emergency services and the Land Use Element for additional policies and actions related to development in hazard areas.
 EXTREME HEAT Extreme heat occurs when temperatures rise significantly above normal levels; it is defined as a daytime temperature that exceeds the 90th percentile of the historic average temperature for that date.
 Extreme heat is a relative term, and different temperatures in different parts of Contra Costa County qualify as extreme heat events because people and buildings accustomed to cooler average temperatures may be less prepared for extreme heat events.
 For example, an extreme heat day in Rodeo is when temperatures reach 93 degrees Fahrenheit (°F), while in Alamo it is 97°F, and in Knightsen it is 102°F. Extreme heat can cause various heat-related illnesses, such as heat cramps, heat exhaustion, and heat stroke.
 Seniors (particularly those living alone), small children, outdoor workers, people with chronic illnesses, unsheltered persons, persons living in multiple-family housing without air conditioning, and those on certain medications are particularly susceptible to heat illnesses.
 Nursing homes and elder-care facilities are especially vulnerable to extreme heat events if power outages occur and air conditioning or electricity-powered medical devices are not available.
-In addition, when extreme heat days occur while the air is smoky from wildfires, residents may have to choose between opening windows to cool their homes, letting in smoke, or keeping windows closed, causing dangerous indoor air temperatures.
+In addition, when extreme heat days occur while the air is smokey from wildfires, residents may have to choose between opening windows to cool their homes, letting in smoke, or keeping windows closed, causing dangerous indoor air temperatures.

 Extreme heat has various other impacts.
 Some types of infrastructure, including power lines, communications equipment, railways, and roadways, are more prone to failure when temperatures are high.
 An example occurred in Contra Costa County in June 2022, when extreme heat buckled BART tracks causing a derailment.
 Very high temperatures increase demand for electricity, which can lead to outages and associated health and economic impacts.
 Extreme heat can also increase the risk of wildfires by drying out plants, exacerbating drought conditions, and harming wildlife that is not adapted to these conditions.